How to communicate your goals and wishes for yourself and your loved ones.

 It’s important to identify those assets now to help ensure they are all properly documented and updated.
 That way, the assets can be transferred or distributed to your chosen beneficiaries.

 Then, at a minimum, document your wishes in a will.
-Having a will in place determines the distribution of your assets (individual assets without beneficiary designations) during probate.
+Having a will in place determines the distribution of your assets (individual assets without beneficiary designations and not passing by right of survivorship to a joint co-owner) during probate.
 (Probate refers to a court-supervised proceeding that authenticates your will and approves your named executor.)

 Periodically update all essential paperwork